pratheekshajk/Image-processing/README.md

 # Image-processing
 1.Develp program to display grayscale image using read and write operation.

-import numpy as np
-import cv2
-img = cv2.imread('nature.jpg',0)
+//gray scale image is the process of converting an image from other color space. import numpy as np import cv2 img = cv2.imread('nature.jpg',0)